 Reliable touchdown on prepared landing infrastructure can support rapid-response supply delivery scenarios.

-The focus is to move from prototype-level autonomy toward a validated camera-free precision landing system centered around a deployable pad solution.
+The focus is to move from prototype-level autonomy toward a validated sensor-fusion precision landing system centered around a deployable pad solution.

 Build the initial autonomous drone platform and integrate the core landing pad concept into the mission architecture.